wagga40/Zircolite/Readme.md

 ## License

-- All the code of the project
+- All the **code** of the project is licensed under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0.en.html)
 - `evtx_dump` is under the MIT license
 - The rules are released under the [Detection Rule License (DRL) 1.0](https://github.com/Neo23x0/sigma/blob/master/LICENSE.Detection.Rules.md)